Opentrons/opentrons/README.md

     volume: 100,
     concentration: 50,
     description: '',
-    individualized: false
+    individualize: false
   }
 ]
 ```

 Colors are assigned by position in the outermost array, as is the order top to bottom of how ingredient cards show up

-`wellDetails` allows any individual well to use its own settings for volume, concentration, and maybe description -- only used when `individualized === true`.
+`wellDetails` allows any individual well to use its own settings for volume, concentration, and maybe description -- only used when `individualize === true`.
 Otherwise, wells inherit the default settings from their ingredient category.

   * If a 'settings' key (volume/description/concentration) is not present in the `wellDetails` (or has value `undefined`), then the well will inherit the value of that setting from its category defaults.
 But it CAN have a falsey value: `''` or `0` will override defaults.

-(I'm on the fence about whether `individualized` should really just be `!!wellDetails`... but it might as well be more explicit for now.
+(I'm on the fence about whether `individualize` should really just be `!!wellDetails`... but it might as well be more explicit for now.
 This gives us the ability to store well details, toggle them off, then toggle back on.)